Course Lessons

 Course Info

-This course contains a number of in-depth studies on improvisation over jazz standards.
+This course contains a number of in-depth theory studies and lessons on improvisation over jazz standards.
 All of the concepts we cover are applicable to any jazz standard you are learning so the tips and concepts can be immediately transferable to any tune you want to improvise over.

 We start with a study of "Blue in Green" which is a nice tune to dabble with improvisation.
 It’s only 10 bars long which makes it easier to keep track of where you are in the form.
 There’s lots of altered harmony which makes it perfect for applying the melodic minor modes in context.
 We cover some general concepts that you can apply to any jazz standard.
 These include arpeggio shapes, approach patterns, enclosures and choosing sustained notes carefully.